 - windswept scenic beauty

-Sustaining and conserving these trees means focusing on more than just the tree.
-Both of these tree species have evolved very heavy, large wingless seeds so they can’t be dispersed by wind.
+Sustaining and conserving these trees means focusing on more than just the tree itself.
 Whitebark and limber pine both depend on the Clark’s nutcracker, a bird in the jay family, to reproduce.

-After countless generations of co-evolution, whitebark pine cones don’t open when the seeds are ripe.
-The nutcracker pecks open the cones, extracts the large seeds that are high in protein and fat, and caches them in the ground with its beak.
+The nutcracker pecks the cones open, extracts the seeds (which are very high in protein and fat) and caches them in the ground with its beak.
 The nutcracker can store about 100 seeds at a time in a special throat pouch.
-Each nutcracker plants about 100,000 seeds and digs up about 30,000 each year from memorized locations as its main food.
-Survivors grow into seedlings.
-Limber pine cones open, but only seeds cached by nutcrackers germinate.
+Each bird plants about 100,000 seeds and digs up about 30,000 seeds each year, from memorized locations, as its main source of food.
+Surviving seeds grow into seedlings.

 Four main threats affect these species.
-The key to recovery is to reverse or lessen the damage caused by these threats is key to their recovery.
+Reversing or lessening the damage caused by these threats is key to their recovery.

 White pine blister rust

 Rare 5-needle pine trees have been found with natural tolerance or resistance to the disease.
-These trees must be tested to prove their resistance, a process that takes 7 years in a controlled facility, or longer in the field.
+These trees must be tested to prove their seedlings are inheriting disease resistance, a process that takes 7 years in a controlled facility, or longer in the field.
 Seeds from these special trees are collected and used for restoration.
 Cuttings collected from these trees, called scion, are grafted to make copies of the resistant trees for gene conservation.
 Scion from mature trees keeps its physiological maturity, so these grafted scion can produce seeds decades earlier than waiting for seedlings to mature conventionally.
 Grafts are planted in genetic archives called clone banks, preserving extra copies of the original trees.
 They are also planted in seed orchards, similar to a fruit orchard but managed to produce abundant seed crops.

 Mountain pine beetle